influxdata/influxdb/tsdb/engine/tsm1/DESIGN.md

 # Cache

 The purpose of the cache is so that data in the WAL is queryable.
-The client code writes values to the cache, associating a key and checkpoint with each write.
-The checkpoint must be a monotonically increasing value, but does not have to increase with every write operation.
-The cache in turn organises all writes first by key (the cache places no constraints on the key as long as it is non-empty) and then by checkpoint.
-At a time of its choosing, the client also notifies the cache when previously added data has been drained from the WAL.
-This allows the cache to evict entries associated with all checkpoints up to and including that checkpoint.
+Every time a point is written to a WAL segment, it is also written to an in-memory cache.
+The cache is split into two parts: a "hot" part, representing the most recent writes and a "cold" part containing snapshots for which an active WAL compaction process is underway.

+Queries are satisfied with values read from the cache and finalized TSM files.
+Points in the cache always take precedence over points in TSM files with the same timestamp.
+Queries are never read directly from WAL segment files which are designed to optimize write rather than read performance.

-The cache tracks its size on a "point-calculated" basis.
-"Point-calculated" means that the RAM storage footprint for a point in the determined by calling its `Size()` method.
-While this does not correspond directly to the actual RAM footprint in the cache, the two values are sufficiently correlated for the purpose of controlling RAM.
+The cache tracks its size on a "point-calculated" basis. "point-calculated" means that the RAM storage footprint for a point is the determined by calling its `Size()` method.
+While this does not correspond directly to the actual RAM footprint in the cache, the two values are sufficiently well correlated for the purpose of controlling RAM usage.

+If the cache becomes too full, or the cache has been idle for too long, a snapshot of the cache is taken and a compaction process is initiated for the related WAL segments.
+When the compaction of these segments is complete, the related snapshots are released from the cache.

+In cases where IO performance of the compaction process falls behind the incoming write rate, it is possible that writes might arrive at the cache while the cache is both too full and the compaction of the previous snapshot is still in progress.
+In this case, the cache will reject the write, causing the write to fail.
+Well behaved clients should interpret write failures as back pressure and should either discard the write or back off and retry the write after a delay.

 # TSM File Index